Edited by the New Hope Weight Loss Editorial Team | Substantively updated August 12, 2026

 How do your medications relate to Ozempic and Mounjaro?

-Our compounded semaglutide and tirzepatide contain the same active ingredients as their brand-name counterparts.
-They are prepared by certified 503A compounding pharmacies.
-Compounded medications are not FDA-approved products, but they contain the same FDA-approved active pharmaceutical ingredients.
+The dispensing pharmacy label identifies the compounded preparation as semaglutide or tirzepatide.
+It is a different product from FDA-approved brands, is not FDA-approved or brand-identical, and results vary.
+Any compounded prescription is patient-specific.
+The dispensing pharmacy's identity, license, and ability to fulfill for the patient's location must be confirmed before fulfillment.
+Compounded medications are not FDA-approved products, but they contain the ingredient names used in certain FDA-approved products; a compounded preparation remains a separate product.
 Brand names like Wegovy, Ozempic, Mounjaro, and Zepbound are registered trademarks of their respective manufacturers.
 New Hope Weight Loss is not affiliated with Novo Nordisk or Eli Lilly.

 How are the medications administered?